qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 count in that group.

-Figure 2.3 and 2.4 provide visualizations of change and variation in cover values over different blocks under both biosolids and control for POPR.
+Figure 2.3 and 2.4 provide visualizations of change and variation in cover values under both biosolids and control for POPR.
 Each point represents the mean cover value under a specific treatment-block combination.
 The observed cover value under control group are close to 0 in all four blocks while the cover values under biosolids are quite high.
 We also observe that the change in cover value for biosolids group is different in four blocks.
 But we do not consider any interaction effects involving block, because they are not of interest.

 ![](SecondDraft_files/figure-markdown_strict/unnamed-chunk-8-1.png)